 Halal Food in Raja Ampat

 The culture of the northern Raja Ampat islands is predominantly Christian, so certified halal food is almost impossible to find outside the larger towns.
 Certified halal food is easy to find in Sorong and is also available in Waisai, but once you’re out in the islands proper halal food is non-existent as far as we know.
-Please leave a comment on this post if you can tell us otherwise!
-Note that homestays will always do their best to serve halal food when asked to.
+Homestays will, however, always do their best to serve halal food when asked to.

 Bottom line on Raja Ampat homestay food and drink?

 If you can’t bear to be without it, bring it with you!

 (But don’t trash paradise – be sure to take any packaging home with you.
 See this article about the problem of rubbish disposal in Raja Ampat.)